 According to Glick, one of the most common and popular ways people propose is while on vacation.
-So, if your last-minute partner suddenly shows an interest in planning a vacation or making reservations without your help, "that might be a clue that he or she is up to something," she says.
+So, if last-minute your partner suddenly shows an interest in planning a vacation or making reservations without your help, "that might be a clue that he or she is up to something," she says.

-According to Glick, "Often when people are about to propose, they start to get sentimental."
+According to Glick, "often when people are about to propose, they start to get sentimental."
 So whether your significant other is content to while away hours flipping through photo albums or has been writing you sweeter texts than usual, being exceptionally affectionate can be a sign a proposal is on the horizon.
 "If your significant other starts bringing up fond memories of the two of you, pay attention," Glick says.
 "He or she might be giving you a hint."